Category: Choices

 *

-I buy a ticket, not checking the destination closely.
+I buy a ticket without checking the destination closely.
 In fact, I tell the cashier, “Don’t tell me where it’s going.”
 He nods knowingly as if this is quite common.
 He smiles into my eyes to keep me from looking at the ticket.
-He puts it in an envelope even, so I won’t see it!
+He even puts it in an envelope, so I won’t see it!

 “Have a good trip.”

 The train looks like the Hogwarts train!
 Steam pulses from the stack.
 An impressive grate probes the tracks in the front.
-And the gigantic wheels squeal and hiss as they roll to a stop in front of me.
+And the gigantic wheels squeal and hiss as they roll to a stop before me.

 “ALL ABOARD”